Code-the-Dream-School/python-essentials-v2/lessons/06Data Cleaning and Validation.md

-## Lesson 06 — Data Cleaning and Validation I
+## Lesson 06 — Data Cleaning and Validation

 **Lesson Overview**

 **Learning objective:** Students will learn to clean and standardize real-world datasets by handling missing values, duplicates, outliers, and inconsistent formats.
-They will validate ranges and categories, apply encoding and basic feature engineering, and use advanced tools such as regular expressions to prepare data for analysis.
+They will validate ranges and categories, clean inconsistent formats, and use regular expressions to prepare data for analysis.